“The new Saab 99 tested. Is it more than the anti-Volvo”?

 Indicative of the Citroen CX’s innovative character, the oil level can be checked inside the car thanks to a pneumatic indicator on the remarkably novel dashboard.
 The CX resembles a futuristic show car but is in fact on sale soon.
 The body shell joins to the underframe by means of 16 flexible rubber mountings.
 The steering strongly self-centres so that one only has to apply force when changing direction.
-The list of exceedingly interesting advances could fill this whole article but these, I earnestly hope, Continue reading “Driving the Future: 1974 Citroen CX 2200 Super road test”
+Continue reading “Driving the Future: 1974 Citroen CX 2200 Super Road Test”

 “Building on a new tradition!”
 In this item, we have something resembling a transcript of a 1967 review by Archie Vicar.
 He finds much that is agreeable.